 🔥 Links

-Links to my friends.
+Links to my friends, my teachers, and my idol.
 I welcome connections with anyone who shares the same vision or hobbies as I do.

 📧 Emails